Disclaimer: I do not own My Hero Academia or any other licensed properties that may appear in this story.

 AN: This is a silly idea.
 Honestly, I'm not sure where I'm going with this.
 The idea just kind of grabbed me, and I found myself writing.

-The Worm that Dorks
+The Worm That Dorks

 1. Worm Is Here!

 Inko Midoriya sat on a table.
 A table that was in what appeared to be a magic circle.
 The circle was in a church.
 Actually, a former church.
 It was now more of a collection of rubble and debris than a place of worship.
-Inko was not clear on what it had been a church too.
+Inko was not clear on what it had been a church to.
 The cultists currently unconscious around her never told her what gods they worshipped.
 They did not tell her much as they were mostly focused on trying to sacrifice her.

 Roughly 56 seconds ago they were not unconscious.
 They were very conscious and trying to sacrifice her.
 As far as ceremonial blood sacrifices went they were doing a very fine job.
 They had nice robes, clean daggers, and never once stumbled in the pronunciation of the alien words man was not meant to know they chanted to their eldritch gods.
 Inko appreciated that she had been abducted by professional cultists this time.